 For graduates of the four technical schools covered by the Florida Statewide Articulation Agreement (Manatee Technical College, Suncoast Technical College [formerly Sarasota County Technical Institute], Lake Tech and First Coast Technical College), please contact the EMS Program Director to make an appointment to discuss a learning plan.
 You must be currently certified as a Florida Paramedic.
 Additional testing and face-to-face courses may be required.

 HEALTH CONTINUING EDUCATION

 We also offer health continuing education through the Workforce Institute.

-- To be successful in the EMS programs, you should be able to demontrate these essential functions.
+- To be successful in the EMS programs, you should be able to demonstrate these Technical Standards and Essential Functions.

 - Prospective paramedic students must be Florida certified EMTs before entering this program.

 - Students accepted into the program will be required to successfully pass a background check and drug screening.

 Please answer the following questions to apply to the Paramedic Certificate program:

 Official transcripts must be posted and evaluated by the application deadline.